nickchase/k0s/docs/high-availability.md

 then share them between controller nodes, or use k0sctl to generate and share them automatically.

-The second important aspect is: the load balancer address must be configured to k0s either by using `k0s.yaml` or by using k0sctl to automatically deploy all controllers with the same configuration:
+The second important aspect is: the load balancer address must be configured in k0s either by using `k0s.yaml` or by using k0sctl to automatically deploy all controllers with the same configuration:

 [installing custom CA certificates]: custom-ca.md

 ### Configuration using k0s.yaml (for each controller)

-Note to update your load balancer's public ip address into two places.
+Note that you must update your load balancer's public ip address into two places:

 ```yaml
 spec: